Jordan Scott (filmmaker)

 Jordan Watson Scott is a British filmmaker and photographer.
-She is the daughter of director Sir Ridley Scott and advertising executive Sandy Watson.
+She is the daughter of director Ridley Scott and advertising executive Sandy Watson.
 She is the niece of director Tony Scott and half-sister of directors Luke and Jake Scott.

 Scott directed the feature film Cracks, an adaptation of a novel by Sheila Kohler.
 She also directed All the Invisible Children (Segment Jonathan), Portrait, and Never Never.
 She has directed commercials for Prada, Nike, Amazon.com and Land Rover.